Every time thirteen year old Ryan Michaels steps to the pitcher’s mound, a crowd watches his every move.

 Ryan had two open-heart surgeries before age two.
 Doctors needed to repair a hole in the wall between the heart chambers, and a missing pulmonary valve.
 Doctors told the family Ryan might need additional surgeries as he grew older.

 So when Ryan needed a new heart valve this summer, the Michaels agreed to a newly approved minimally invasive procedure.
 Doctors at Children’s Hospital of Philadelphia inserted a catheter into a vein in Ryan’s leg, and guided an artificial valve, called a melody valve, up to Ryan’s heart.
 The new valve replaced Ryan’s leaky one, keeping blood flowing in the right direction.
-Instead of major surgery, Ryan was back on his feet in a few days and focused on baseball.
+Instead of major surgery, Ryan was back on his feet in a few days and focused on ba

 “I think about what’s going on in the field.
 I don’t think about my issue,” Ryan Michaels said.